ChalkTalk/backend-interview/README.md

 - It should be submitted using one of the following alternatives:
   1. bitbucket.org or github.com repo (_Note: Do NOT clone our repo because other candidates can find it_).
-  1. Upload a compressed file somewhere and send us the URL.
+  2. Upload a compressed file somewhere and send us the URL.
-  1. Email us your code.
+  3. Email us your code.
-  - _Note: Do NOT include `node_modules` or any other files that will be auto-generated_.
+  - _Note: Do NOT include `.pyc` files or any other files that will be auto-generated_.

 ---

 ## Frequently asked question

-- Q: Can I use external libraries (npm)?
+- Q: Can I use external libraries?
   - Of course you can!
   - However, if some functionality is very easy to implement, try to implement it yourself (i.e. Don't install a library to figure out if a number is odd/even).
   - Choosing *when* to use libraries and *what libraries* you imported will speak about your judgement.